 Scally's Irish Ale House (Yarmouth)

-Uncover the storied history of the pub that celebrates language and artifacts across three unique Cape Cod locations influenced by the Celtic Knot logo.
+Uncover the storied history of the pub that celebrates language and artifacts at its two unique Cape Cod locations influenced by the Celtic Knot logo.
 Warm-up with a Crock O’Gold French onion soup and celebrate the day with specials including Corned Beef & Cabbage, Irish Stew, and classic soup and sandwich combos paired with a pint of Guinness.

 Cape Cod Coffee Roasting Facility (Mashpee)